crossingts/cybersecurityfoundations/3.-cybersecurity-grc/key-cybersecurity-regulations-and-standards/README.md

 #### CIS Critical Security Controls

-* Describe the structure of the CIS Critical Security Controls, including the relationship between its 18 Controls and three Implementation Groups
-* Determine which CIS Implementation Group (IG1, IG2, or IG3) is most appropriate for an organization based on its size and complexity

 The Center for Internet Security (CIS) is a U.S. based non-profit organization composed of a global community of cybersecurity professionals from both public and private sectors.
 These experts collaborate through a consensus-driven process to develop its widely adopted security standards and controls.

 The CIS publishes the **CIS Critical Security Controls**, a prioritized set of best practices designed to mitigate the most common cyber attacks against systems and networks.
 A primary focus is secure configuration.